MinimalistPeach/AQYO8L_Parallel/Semester task/readme.md

 # Matrix multiplication using OpenMP parallel threads

-My semester task is about matrix multiplication with the use of OpenMP library.
+My first semester task is about matrix multiplication with the use of OpenMP library.

 ## Features

-- The program multiplies two matrices given by the user
+- The program multiplies two matrices with random generated size and numbers.
-- The matrix size is also decided by the user

 ## Installation